-Rachel Elsby is a counsel in the firm’s intellectual property practice, where she focuses on patent litigation and appellate proceedings.
+Rachel J. Elsby is a counsel in the firm’s IP practice, where she focuses on patent litigation and appellate proceedings.
 Dr. Elsby has experience in a variety of technologies, including antibodies, pharmaceuticals, biotechnology, mechanical devices and telecommunications.
 Dr. Elsby has experience in all ranges of litigation from pre-suit investigations to trial and appeal.
-She has prepared expert reports, taken and defended depositions, managed large-scale discovery, drafted dispositive motions, claim construction briefs and appellate briefs; and argued motions in court.
+She has prepared expert reports; taken and defended depositions; managed large-scale discovery; drafted dispositive motions, claim construction briefs and appellate briefs; and argued motions in court.

 Practice & Background